What’s the Most Efficient Heating System for Your Home’s Needs?

 - Oil: Oil furnaces burn fuel oil to produce heat.
 The oil is typically provided by a local supplier who delivers the fuel in bulk and stores it in a tank in or near your home.
 The fuel supply for oil furnaces must be monitored to make sure the oil doesn’t run out when you need it most.
 Heating oil and propane, another type of furnace fuel, are both relatively expensive.

 - Electricity: Electric furnaces warm your home by using electricity to power heating coils that generate heat.
 Since they do not burn fuel, they produce no exhaust gases or carbon monoxide that could pose a safety hazard in your home.
-They are relatively expensive to operate in most areas, however, since electricity costs more, BTU to BTU, than natural gas, and unlike an air-source heat pump, their efficiency can never rise above 100 percent.
+They are more expensive to operate in most areas than gas furnaces since electricity costs more (BTU to BTU) than natural gas, and unlike an air-source heat pump, their efficiency can never rise above 100 percent.

 When choosing a furnace, check the system’s AFUE rating.
 AFUE, or Annual Fuel Utilization Efficiency, is the standard indicator of furnace efficiency.
 It indicates how much of the energy in the fuel is turned into usable heat and how much is likely to be wasted.
 For example, a gas furnace with an AFUE of 80 percent will convert 80 percent of the energy in the gas to heat while the other 20 percent is lost through the exhaust or leakage.
 Higher AFUE numbers translate to higher furnace efficiency, with AFUE 90 percent and above indicating a high-efficiency system.

 The third most efficient heating systems for homes are residential boilers.
 Boilers are less common in residential settings than heat pumps or furnaces.
 However, a boiler can still provide a good option for home heating.
 They work by producing hot water, which is then circulated through pipes and radiators inside your home.